sydluqmaan/Python-Chat-Program/README.md

 # Chat-Program
 A python chat application to communicate over LAN.
-Server and client code written in python, uses the Eel python library for a browser GUI. <br />
+Server and client code written in python, uses the socket library for network communication and the Eel library for a browser GUI. <br />

 ![ChatProgram1](https://github.com/sydluqmaan/Python-Chat-Program/assets/138065925/662b21eb-9cf9-4027-b5da-56017df1430d)